 In the current politicized environment, listening to most market pundits is not necessarily an alternative.

-There is little wrong with using any of the apporaches to timing the market described.
+There is little wrong with using any of these approaches to timing the market.
 Each has some short-comings on its own but is better than ignorance of the market.
+More important, though, is what to do if the investing condition of the market changes.

 Each month I check a technical indicator (the CCI/SMA system described above) against the S&P 500 index.
-This is c.rently the basis of the long term market condition posted there and was sufficient to keep me in the market during the volatility of early 2018
+It was sufficient to keep me in the market during the volatility of early 2018.

 Always, I examine the yield curve (10 year and 2 year maturities).
 If it inverts, caution is necessary.
 As of July 2nd, 2018, it is still positive, but dropping.
 Even if it does not invert, the market may become adverse, so do not become complacent.